LocalizedKorabli/Korabli-LESTA-L10N/README-EN.md

 ## Portal

 LocalizedKorabli is making localizations for multiple languages and server types.
-You can quickly access the corresponding project repositories by clicking on the links in the table below.
+You can easily access the corresponding project repositories by clicking on the links in the table below.

 | Language\Server Type | Live Server | Public Test Server |
 |:--------------------:|:-----------:|:------------------:|